jaateixeira/nameit/README.md

 - No overload with related or non-related information
 - You can get the pdf straight before even seeing the HTML web version
 - No cookies tracking your behaviour online
-- No hidden fingerprinting codes or watermarking scheme that identify the buyer for every copy of each PDF sold
+- No hidden fingerprinting codes or watermarking schemes that identify the buyers for every copy of each PDF sold

 # TARGET USERS:  #